chinhquang/boilerplateRN/Readme.md

 - clone this repository
 - remove the previous git history: `rm -rf .git/`
-- rename the React Native project to your own project name: `npx react-native-rename -- <YourProjectName>` (the default name is `BoilerPlate`)
+- rename the React Native project to your own project name: `npx react-native-rename "<YourProjectName>"` (the default name is `BoilerPlate`)

 ## Running the project